dainank/fontys-blockchain/blockchain-cli/README.md

 **Run program directly from repository root**: ```cd .\blockchain-cli\ && npm run tsc && node .\dist\bcProofOfWork.js```

+If you get errors with the above command, read them.
+You are probably executing the commands in the wrong directory.

 # Info

 There are two versions of the program in this directory: